alessiodimichelangeli/gsnplus/README.md

 After the installation you can see the running server at: [http://localhost:22001](http://localhost:22001) .

+## Easy way to test it

+I created a virtual box machine to test GSN+.
+You can download instructions and the virtual machine at the following link ...SOON waiting for the dropbox uploading process :)

 ## Credits

 Thanks to the original GSN Project.